Skip to main content

 Families never receive a bill from St. Jude for treatment, travel, housing or food — so they can focus on helping their child live.

-*Items listed here are representative of services and supplies that are part of the treatment and care of children at St. Jude.
+*When you make a donation using this information, your donation will be used to provide breakthrough research, treatment and cures.
+Items listed here are representative of services and supplies that are part of the treatment and care of children at St. Jude.
 The cost of each item or service is an approximation, and will vary based on actual costs incurred and individual patient needs.
-Your donation will be used for the general operating needs of St. Jude, where no family ever receives a bill for treatment, lodging, travel or food.
+Your donation will be used for the general operating needs of St. Jude, where no family ever receives a bill for treatment, travel, housing or food..

 Could help St. Jude provide one platelet count test for a St. Jude patient.*